 In the course of providing a theoretical framework for economic growth and development, besides the already presented asymmetries, it is vital to include the phenomenon of economic inequality into our research.
 Due to the tightening processes of globalization as well as capitalist system, there is much more pressure on emerging countries' development possibilities.
-It is a well-known fact that income inequalities are increasing, in almost every advanced economies, and in case of some dependent market economies struggling with several socio-economic difficulties usually manifested in the lack of highly skilled labour force, high value added production for export, highly developed technology background and a strongly supported R+D sector by the local government.
+It is a well-known fact that income inequalities are increasing, in almost every advanced economic difficulties usually manifested in the lack of highly skilled labour force, high value added production for export, highly developed technology background and a strongly supported R+D sector by the local government.